 Yeah, Christmas can get expensive.
 But remember: Those are averages based on what the average American plans to spend.
 Which brings us to our next point:

 How Much Will You Spend on Christmas?

-Keep your list from being lengthy.
-Christmas spending can get as crazy as Uncle Eddie if you buy gifts for every extended family member and office acquaintance.
-Buy gifts for the people you want to buy a gift for.
-Then, write a nice Christmas card for everyone else.
+Keep your Christmas list from getting too long.
+Christmas spending can get out of control real quick if you buy gifts for every extended family member and coworker.
+Forget obligation gifts.
+Buy only for the people you really want and need to buy for.
+(You can use our Christmas Present Planner to help!)

 Tighten spending in other spots of your budget.
 The money for Christmas has to come from somewhere.
 Saving up over a few months before December is always your best bet.
 But if you haven’t been doing that, it’s not too late to budget for all the holly and jolly of the season.
 Just tighten spending in other areas of your budget.

 Check your motives.
 If you’re feeling pressure to spend more than you have this Christmas, ask yourself why.
 Is it because you want to look a certain way to others?
 Is it because you want better for your children than you had as a kid?
 It might be time to remind yourself what the Grinch learned when his heart tripled in size: Christmas isn’t about tags, packages, boxes or bags.
 Check your motives so you can stay in budget.